kylephillips/simple-locator/readme.txt

 * Filter added for customizing infowindow content in map results (Contributed by Scott Polhemus)
 * Filter added for customizing form HTML (AJAX only)
 * Filters added for customizing SQL queries
-* Shortcode added to include taxonomy filters in search form (AJAX only)
+* Shortcode option added to include taxonomy filters in search form (AJAX only)
+* Shortcode option added to allow empty address field (returns all results)
 * French Translation (Thanks to Khelil Benosman)
 * Option added to enable/disable the Google Maps API from being enqueued in the admin area (separate from front end)